 06 of 10

-An all-around mop ideal for large cuts of meat and chicken, this traditional Southern recipe includes only four ingredients—but ingredients with a punch.
+An all-around Southern-style mop is ideal for large cuts of meat and chicken, this traditional recipe includes only four ingredients—but ingredients with a punch.
 Apple cider vinegar, Worcestershire sauce, fresh lemon juice, and lots of black pepper work together to tenderize and bring a bit of zing to any smoked dish.

 The recipe makes 1 gallon of sauce; if you don't need this much, cut the recipe down by half.